-For example, imagine that speaking dogs are the paranormal element.
-You’ve read advice (perhaps even mine) about introducing the fantasy aspects early on so that the reader knows they’re there.
+For example, imagine that speaking dogs are the extraordinary element in your fantasy writing.
+You’ve read advice (perhaps even mine) about introducing the fantasy premise early on so that the reader knows what kind of story they’re diving into.
 Excellent.
 So in the first chapter, you have a dog open up and say something in perfect English.
 Your work here is done, no?

 Well, there’s a lot more to it than simply introducing the fantasy part of the story.
 Now that the reader’s antennae are up that there’s something odd afoot, you have an opportunity to worldbuild.
-Most writers miss this opportunity.
+Most writers miss this opportunity when they’re writing fantasy.
 The missing piece is often what happens immediately AFTER the introduction of the paranormal element.
 That’s what actually teaches us about what kind of world you’re creating.

 In our dog example, here are two reactions that correspond with the types of worlds listed above.
 For a world where something strange is pedestrian, it’s:

 Dog: You know, I would rather fancy some of that bacon you’re cooking.

 Protagonist: Oh, shut it, Scraps.
 I’m sick of your begging.

 If you’re writing fantasy where something strange is an unexpected event:

 Dog: You know, I actually detest belly rubs.
 That spot behind my ear, however…

 Protagonist: (jumps back, looks around, looks back to dog) Scraps?
 Did you just…talk?